rorymcgit/exhaust-ed/README.md

 ---

 #### Features to add in the future:
-- Multiplayer
+- Multiplayer (online or local play)
-- Car damage
+- Accumulating vehicle damage (leading to a disqualifying crash)
 - Larger or moving track
 - Additional obstacles (moving/crossing/destructable)
 - Select car with different acceleration/durability/turn speed